-Important note: It is the responsibility of the engineer to ensure they hold the appropriate ratings and privileges under the Australian system to certify release to service and ensure that all maintenance and certification of New Zealand registered aircraft for which they are responsible is carried out in accordance with New Zealand Civil Aviation Rules.
+Important note: It is the responsibility of the engineer to ensure they hold the appropriate ratings and privileges under the Australian system to certify release to service (RTS) and ensure that all maintenance and certification of New Zealand registered aircraft for which they are responsible is carried out in accordance with New Zealand Civil Aviation Rules.
 Australian regulations do not apply.

-66.11 Duration of licences and certificates
+Rule 66.11 Duration of licences and certificates

 A licence is issued under Part 66 for the lifetime of the holder.
 It is, therefore, important that licence and certificate holders advise the Director when they change their personal details, such as contact details or name.
-This is a requirement of the Act.
+This is a requirement under section 73 of the CA Act 2023.

-Licences, certificates of maintenance approval, and certificates of inspection authorisation do not need to be forwarded to the Director with applications for amendment, such as rating issue or renewal.
+Licences, certificates of MA maintenance approval, and certificates of IA inspection authorisation do not need to be forwarded to the Director with applications for amendment, such as rating issue or renewal.
 On receipt of the new or replacement document, responsibility falls upon the holder to destroy and dispose of the expired or superseded document.

-Certificates of maintenance approval may be issued for any period up to five years.
+Certificates of MA maintenance approval may be issued for any period up to five years.
 The period of issue will depend on the purpose for which the certificate has been issued.
 Where an approval is issued to allow practical experience to be gained, it will be issued for the minimum time required for that experience.

-Certificates of inspection authorisation may be issued for any period up to five years.
+Certificates of IA inspection authorisation may be issued for any period up to five years.

-Any licence, certificate of maintenance approval, or certificate of inspection authorisation that has been suspended or revoked is to be forwarded to the Director.
-"As soon as practicable" means without delay, having regard for the circumstances of the holder.
+Any licence, certificate of MA maintenance approval, or certificate of IA inspection authorisation that has been suspended or revoked is to be forwarded to the Director.
+'As soon as practicable' means without delay, having regard for the circumstances of the holder.